 Is it Safe to Eat Eggs Decorated with Shaving Cream?

 If you are going to use the shaving cream method, I’m not sure I would recommend eating the boiled egg after.
 Remember, eggshells are porous, so the things that you do to the shell will eventually make it to the egg on the inside.
-So, I personally wouldn’t eat shaving cream colored eggs, especially if you are letting them sit for a few days.
+So, I personally wouldn’t eat shaving cream colored eggs (or regular painted eggs), especially if you are letting them sit for a few days.

 If you’re worried about the chemicals in the shaving cream, you can try it with whipped cream instead of shaving cream.